 When you first found out you were pregnant, you experienced a whirlwind of emotion, announcements and excitement, so you may have pushed the occasional dizzy spell out of your mind.
 Repeated vertigo issues, however, can cause alarm.
-Vertigo during pregnancy is not uncommon and is usually harmless, but in some instances, it can require medical attention.
+Vertigo with pregnancy is not uncommon and is usually harmless, but in some instances, it can require medical attention.

 Vertigo is a feeling of dizziness.
 Some have described it as the room spinning.
 Sometimes it is accompanied by nausea and vomiting.
 It can last for a few seconds or can go on for hours at a time.
-The primary concern with vertigo during pregnancy is that you could fall and injure yourself or the baby.
+The primary concern with vertigo with pregnancy is that you could fall and injure yourself or the baby.

-Many women describe having certain things that trigger their vertigo during pregnancy.
+Many women describe having certain things that trigger their vertigo with pregnancy.
 Some have an episode when they move their heads in a certain way.
 Other women find that just getting out of bed too quickly, or shifting from a sitting to a lying position sets the room spinning.

 Early in the pregnancy, bouts of vertigo can occur as hormones begin to rise.
 This hormonal increase causes your blood vessels to relax and become larger, which causes a drop in your blood pressure, according to the MayoClinic.com.
 Though the enlarged vessels provide adequate blood to your baby, they are less effective at pumping blood through your body.
 The resulting vertigo is a natural reaction to the extended period of time it takes for the blood to reach your brain.
 In this case, the vertigo usually begins during the first trimester and can last a few weeks or through the duration of the pregnancy.